 - Surrender to the lordship of Christ.

-Christ must be the Lord in the sense of God in order to be a qualified Savior (Rom.
+Christ must be the Lord in the sense of God to be a qualified Savior (Rom.
 10:9), but Christ’s personal lordship over the individual’s life is not a condition for salvation.

 Lordship should be a consequence of salvation and is a condition for dedication in full discipleship.